sonv/Vevoicoinguon/1.typ

 to learn by heart the poem _The Charcoal Sellers on the Mountain (Vợ Chồng Người Bán Than Trên Núi)_ by Tản Đà.
 Near the end of class, my father called on Khoái to recite.
-He stood and delivered the whole poem flawlessly from memory— while many of the pupils, despite studying it, still could not.
+He stood and delivered the whole poem flawlessly from memory— while many of the pupils, despite repeatedly studying it, still could not.

 The school stood on the hillside.
 In the afternoons, after class, it was time for physical exercise: each group of students followed their thầy up to the hilltop, which was level enough for drills.
-During recess, or after the exercises, we often took broad leaves of wild pandan, big enough for several children to sit on, and slid down the grassy slope like a sled.
+During recess, or after the exercises, we often took leaves of wild pandan, big enough for several children to sit on, and slid down the grassy slope like a sled.
 At that time we did not yet know that in cold countries people had real snow sleds.

 The hill was high and windy, perfect for flying kites.
-The only trouble came when a string snapped and we had to chase the kite across one hill to another— down one slope and up the next, exhausting work, though as children we never thought of the effort, only the fun.
+The only trouble came when a string snapped and we had to chase the kite across one hill to another— down a slope, up another, tiring work, though as children we thought only of the fun, never the effort.
-The only nuisance was that the sharp burrs in the grass stuck all over our clothes, and we spent ages pulling them out at home, trying not to let our parents notice.
+The real nuisance was the sharp burrs in the grass, which clung all over our clothes and took ages to pick off at home, making it impossible to hide from our parents.

+$ * * * $

 At the foot of the school hill grew a tall silk-cotton tree, blazing red when in bloom.
 When the flowers withered and fell, they gave off a foul smell.